Midwest Road Trips

 • South Overlook Trail is a paved .4-mile (.6 km) loop.
 Easy.

-• Saddle Rock Trail is a 1.6-mile (2.5 km) one way hike from the summit area to the Visitor Center, includes steep grades and sharp turns.
+• Saddle Rock Trail is a 1.6-mile (2.5 km) one-way hike from the summit area to the Visitor Center, which includes steep grades and sharp turns.
 Difficult.
-(Temporarily closed due to a recent rock slide.)

 • Prairie View Trail is a paved 1.2-mile (1.9 km) trail.

-• Oregon Trail Pathway is .5-mile (.8 km) one path that follows a portion of the original Oregon Trail with Conestoga wagon replicas.
+• Oregon Trail Pathway is a 5-mile (.8 km) one-way path that follows a portion of the original Oregon Trail with Conestoga wagon replicas.

 Ranger Programs at Scotts Bluff

-It is free to attend and check in at the visitor center for the availability during your visit.
+It is free to attend and check in at the visitor center for availability during your visit.
+Kids are welcome and the ranger programs appeal to all ages.

 Planning Guide to Rocky Mountain National Park